sergioltg/entity-mapper/README.md

 # entity-mapper

-This project has some code examples of mapping entities to interchange between backend and frontend
+This project has some code examples of mapping entities for interchanging data between backend and frontend

 Main classes are entity.mapper.EntityMapper and entity.mapper.EntityMapperParser